ricardo118/grav-plugin-matomo/README.md

     bin/gpm install matomo

-This will install the Google Analytics plugin into your `/user/plugins` directory within Grav.
+This will install the Matomo Analytics plugin into your `/user/plugins` directory within Grav.
 Its files can be found under `/your/site/grav/user/plugins/matomo`.

 ### Manual Installation